ksylor/ksylor.github.io/_posts/2020-08-18-bullet-journaling.md

 I dove into my trove of conference swag notebooks and used this one from Smashing Conference, thanks Vitaly!
 It had pre-numbered, dotted pages, and a single bookmark.
 As you can see from the photos, I made a few simple modifications over the course of the month - I superglued a second ribbon inside the back cover, and I used some wide elastic leftover from a tutu-making project to add a pen holder loop.

 2. **Grab a writing implement and number the pages of your notebook** I lucked out and had a pre-numbered notebook, if you don't have one, don't let that friction stop you!
 For writing implements, you don't need fancy pens, whatever you have at hand or even a pencil are perfectly fine!
 I like the feel of pen, so I grabbed one of my trusty blue pilot G-2 and dove in.
 At some point I misplaced my blue pen and switched to black.
-No big deal!
+Later, I found a highlighter and started using that to add a bit more visual pop, but you certainly don't need one.

-3. **Add a Key of symbols to the first page as a reference** This is something I found online as an extension of the core system and I've found it super helpful.
+3. **Add a Key of symbols to the first page as a reference** This is a suggestion I found online as an extension of the core system and I think it's super helpful for a beginner.
 As you can see from all the scribbles and crossing out, the symbols I've used have changed over time.
-But I use the classic "Rapid Logging" symbols from the original system, and I'd def suggest that you visit the main site to learn more about those.
-I've added a few of my own, feel free to use them or create your own based on your needs.
+But, at base, I use the classic "Rapid Logging" symbols from the original system, and I've added (and subtracted) a few of my own. feel free to use them or create your own based on your needs.

 (dot) = task
 (dash) = note